Texas wildfire forces residents to evacuate as dozens of firefighters are deployed - KTVZ

 By Aya Elamroussi and Joe Sutton, CNN

-A prescribed fire in Central Texas apparently “got out of its boundaries” Tuesday and swelled to hundreds of acres, forcing some residents to evacuate, local officials said.
+A prescribed fire in Central Texas “spread beyond the intended fire boundaries” Tuesday and swelled to hundreds of acres, forcing some residents to evacuate as crews battled the blaze overnight, local officials said.

 The Rolling Pines Fire in Bastrop County was sparked Tuesday morning and grew to 500 acres and 10% containment as of Tuesday night, according to the Texas A&M Forest Service.
 The fire was burning along Power Plant Road and Highway 21, officials said.